 With time, you will like you are not working because you are having so much fun.
 Your bookie will continue to expand, which means more money for you.

 It Is Self-Employment

 Becoming a bookie is a good idea if you want to get away from a 3-5 job.
-You can finally express your interest, without doubt, experiment with your new ideas and see them to fruition.
+You can finally express your interest, without a doubt, experiment with your new ideas, and see them to fruition.

 Working with a team and a good boss feels good.
 But, there comes a time when you need to fulfill your purpose.
 If achieving your goals means self-employment, being a bookie is the best idea.